Rokiis1/roadmap/QA/README.md

    - **Explanation:** Acceptance testing is the final test level, determining if the software is ready for release.
 It validates that the software satisfies business requirements and is accepted by stakeholders.
    - **Key Concepts:** User Acceptance Testing (UAT) involving end-users, Alpha/Beta Testing involving external users, and a focus on overall system functionality and business objectives.

-**Key Concepts Across Test Levels:**

-1. **Test Planning:**
-   - Comprehensive test planning for each level, defining scope, objectives, resources, schedule, and deliverables.

-2. **Test Execution:**
-   - Execution of test cases designed for each level, recording results, identifying and reporting defects.

-3. **Defect Lifecycle:**
-   - Reporting, tracking, and managing defects identified during testing at different levels.

-4. **Traceability:**
-   - Establishing links between test cases and requirements using traceability matrices.

-5. **Exit Criteria:**
-   - Defined exit criteria for transitioning to the next level, ensuring completion of specific test activities and achievement of testing goals.

-6. **Feedback Loop:**
-   - Providing feedback to development teams based on information gathered during test levels, contributing to defect resolution and system improvement.

-7. **Automation:**
-   - Employing automation at different test levels to increase efficiency, especially for repetitive and regression testing tasks.

-8. **Parallelism:**
-   - Conducting different test levels in parallel for a more efficient testing process.

-9. **Continuous Improvement:**
-   - Applying lessons learned from one test level to subsequent levels and future projects, contributing to continuous improvement in testing processes.

 ## Test Types

   - [Functional testing](#functional-testing)
   - [Non-functional testing](#non-functional-testing)

-In software testing, test types represent different aspects or dimensions of testing that focus on specific characteristics or objectives.
-Each test type is designed to address specific testing goals and contribute to the overall assessment of the software's quality.
-Test types are chosen based on the nature of the software, project requirements, and the testing objectives.

 **Explanation:**